setms/book/docs/requirements/digest/index.md

 --- @@Wiegers2013
 ```

-**Business rules** are policies, guidelines, standards, or regulations that define or constrain some aspect of the
+**Business rules**, or **domain requirements**, are policies, guidelines, standards, or regulations that define or
-business.
+constrain some aspect of the business.
 They aren't requirements themselves, but lead to requirements because they dictate properties that the system must
 have to conform to the rules.